Start a Project

 Once your thoughts are journaled, transfer time-sensitive notes to your general or project-specific calendar.
 We recommend creating a "noteworthy" calendar to keep track of your valuable insights over time.
 This practice will give you a timeline of your thoughts, adding context to your wellness and life's work.

-One way to do this is to add a new calendar to your calendar app, such as in this example where a calendar named "Noteworthy" was created and given a unique color to separate it from other tracked events/notes/goals.
+One way to do this is to add a new calendar to your calendar app, such as in this example, where a calendar named "Noteworthy" was created and given a unique color to separate it from other tracked events/notes/goals.

 Another method involves using the project calendar tab in Asana to capture noteworthy thoughts.
-To use this method, add journal notes to relevant projects in Asana even if they aren't actionable.
+To use this method, add journal notes to relevant projects in Asana, even if they aren't actionable.

 When a note isn't actionable, label it as such.
 For extra clarity, create a "Noteworthy" project that captures miscellaneous thoughts separately.